How Do Pensions And Life Insurance Work Together?

 Is It Better to Get Linked Cover?

-So, is it worth getting life insurance cover that has a pension attached to it as well?
+So, is it worth getting life insurance coverage with a pension attached to it as well?

 Linked Cover